-Moderator: Tanya Tromble-Giraud, Aix-Marseille Université

-- 1. Randy Souther, University of San Francisco - 2.
-Susana Araújo, University of Coimbra and CEC University of Lisbon
+Discussion led by Tanya Tromble-Giraud, Aix-Marseille Université, and Randy Souther, University of San Francisco

 The participants will outline their interests in the field, as well as ideas for future study.
 They welcome participation from colleagues in attendance.
 This is a discovery session in view to launching the Joyce Carol Oates Society.